Middle Fork Kentucky River: Hell-For-Certain Creek and Osha, Omarsville/Kaliopi post offices

 The name of Hell-For-Certain Creek comes, anecdotally, from the bad experience of a pair of travellers navigating its waters.

-It is a common favourite name to use in stories about travelling in Kentucky, although the eye dialect pronunciation of "Hell For Sartin" that is employed by storytellers is incorrect and considered offensive and insulting by native Kentuckyans.
+It is a common favourite name to use in stories about travelling in Kentucky, although the eye dialect pronunciation of "Hell For Sartin" that is employed by storytellers is incorrect and considered offensive and insulting by native Kentuckians.

 The Osha post office was established by postmaster William C. "Short Buckel Bill" Begley on 1906-09-15.

 Begley had originally wanted the name Hell For Certain after the creek, but this was rejected by the USPS, so his second choice was the name of his daughter (1893-1990).

 It was located at the mouth of Hell-for-Certain Creek, and closed in December 1907.

 The Omarsville post office was established on 1929-02-27 by postmaster Lilbern W. Woods.

 It was named after Omar Huff, the son of Republican Party official Elmer Huff.

 Originally located at the mouth of Mill Branch, it moved around several times over the years.

 It was at several sites on Big Fork, then in 1942 postmasters Ethel Pilatos (née Woods and Lilbern's sister) and her husband Sam Pilatos (an immigrant from Greece) moved it to the site of Sam's store that, then was and still now is, located at the mouth of Devils Jump and called The Mouth of Devils Jump Branch.

 Because of other similarly named post offices and mail being misdirected, on 1945-03-01 Omarsville was renamed Kaliopi after Sam's mother (cf. Calliope).